s7pandey/s7pandey.github.io/blog.md

 My internships started off with Mobile programming with Android with the bulky Android Studio for Java.
 The only reason I was ever to get a start in programming right way was my great experience building my own company, the now defunct [Davai](/davai.md) - I truly wish I could buy back that domain but it's going for something like $300 / yr, truly not worth it.

 The only problem that I remember from my internships that I was even remotely proud of was when I was working for a company that was developing a Sports application for Android.
 At that moment in time Android was far inferior to iOS in terms of developer friendly UI configurability and animations (something to look into) [Android vs iOS](/android-vs-ios.md).

 The task was to create a parallax type of movement on a large picture (to move back and forth across a picture).
-While this was fairly simple to accomplish on iOS
+While this was fairly simple to accomplish on iOS, Android did not have a built-in parallax feature.
+Thus, I was tasked with rendering a large image but having to move a Android view across the image.
+To me, this was a task that took me a couple of days, since it was the first time that actually required math to be done while programming.
+I don't fully remember the math I came up with, but it was something like over a configurable amount of seconds, I would move the image underneath the view making sure the frame of view was always showing the middle of the image.

 ## Professional Experience